 Training Hunting Dogs

-Various hunting dog breeds exist with unique abilities in flushing prey, scent tracking, and retrieving.
-Before training begins, select a breed that is fit for your style of hunting.
-A good hunting dog will have inherited a good nose and instincts from his parents, but you have to be the one to control him, to tell him where and when to hunt.
-Training hunting dogs begins at a very young age with conditioning and basic obedience, and continues in the field with command testing and reinforcement.
-A good hunting dog never has poor fundamentals, so make sure to hammer down his obedience and tap into his natural instincts while your hunting dog is still young.
+Various hunting dog breeds exist, each with unique abilities in flushing prey, scent tracking, and retrieving.
+Before training begins, it’s important to select a breed that aligns with your style of hunting.
+A good hunting dog will have inherited a strong nose and natural instincts from its parents, but you have to be the one to control him—telling him where and when to hunt.
+Training hunting dogs begins at a very young age with conditioning and basic obedience, continuing in the field with command testing and reinforcement.
+A well-trained hunting dog always has solid fundamentals, so make sure to focus on his obedience and tap into his natural instincts while he’s still young.

-What may surprise many dog owners who are hoping to train their dogs for specialized work is that training begins immediately when the dog is brought home.
-With hunting dogs, training a puppy straight from the beginning is much easier than trying to train a three year old dog with established habits and behavior.
-Your first goal is to teach the dog his name; after name recognition is seen, you may move on to sit, stay, and come.
-Because sometimes in the field your dog may be unable to hear your commands (like when he is in the water swimming toward a catch), teach your dog to associate the commands of sit, stay, and come with a whistle.
-To do this, add the whistle once your dog has an idea of what your verbal commands mean.
-Say sit, and blow the whistle once.
-For stay, or stop moving, blow the whistle twice.
-For come, blow the whistle repeatedly in short bursts.
+What may surprise many dog owners hoping to train their dogs for specialized work is that training begins immediately when the dog is brought home.
+With hunting dogs, training a puppy straight from the beginning is much easier than trying to train a three-year-old dog with established habits and behaviors.
+Your first goal is to teach the dog his name.
+Once name recognition is established, you can move on to basic commands like sit, stay, and come.
+Because sometimes in the field your dog may be unable to hear your commands (like when he’s swimming toward a catch), teach him to associate the commands with a whistle.
+Once your dog understands what the verbal commands mean, you can add the whistle.
+For “sit,” blow the whistle once; for “stay” (or stop moving), blow the whistle twice; and for “come,” blow the whistle repeatedly in short bursts.

 As a pup, get your dog excited about the game of fetch.
-In the field, you will want a dog that is excited to chase after a bird that you have just shot, so do everything in your power to make fetching fun.
-Use a dummy, and twirl it around your head, acting excited.
+In the field, you want a dog that’s eager to chase after a bird you’ve just shot, so make fetching fun.
+Use a dummy, twirl it around your head, and act excited.
 Once your pup shows interest, toss it for him.
 If he brings it right back to you, praise him and immediately throw it again.
-If he holds it in his mouth with a ‘come and get it’ look, run away from him while calling his name.
-A puppy will automatically follow you.
-Once he is close, turn around, grab the dummy from his mouth, and throw it again.
-It is very important for the dog to learn to bring the dummy back to your hands.
-In the field, a dog that is well trained at this will bring a bird back to the handler without hesitation.
-A dog that is untrained may have to be put on a check line so that he does not scamper off with the prey.
-Play fetch often.
+If he holds it in his mouth with a “come and get it” look, run away from him while calling his name.
+A puppy will naturally follow you.
+Once he’s close, turn around, grab the dummy from his mouth, and throw it again.
+It’s crucial for the dog to learn to bring the dummy back to your hands.
+In the field, a well-trained dog will bring a bird back to the handler without hesitation, while an untrained dog might need a check line to prevent him from running off with the prey.
+Play fetch often to reinforce this behavior.

-Because it is very important for your dog to learn to carry birds in his mouth, never scold him for chewing or carrying anything, even if it is something valuable that he should not have.
-If he is chewing your table legs, spray bitter apple on them, or dust with chili powder.
-Replace a shoe in his mouth with a toy, and praise the pup while he carries the toy.
-When you play fetch, make sure that your dog does not become accustomed to dropping the dummy from his mouth if distracted or bored.
-If he drops it, put it back in his mouth and say ‘hold,’ touching his jaw to show what you mean.
-Later on during training if he drops a bird before he has delivered it to you, make sure to correct him by putting the bird back in his mouth and closing his jaw while saying hold.
+Because it’s important for your dog to learn to carry birds in his mouth, never scold him for chewing or carrying anything, even if it’s something valuable that he shouldn’t have.
+If he’s chewing your table legs, spray them with bitter apple or dust with chili powder.
+Replace a shoe in his mouth with a toy, and praise him while he carries the toy.
+When playing fetch, make sure your dog doesn’t get into the habit of dropping the dummy if distracted or bored.
+If he drops it, put it back in his mouth and say “hold,” gently touching his jaw to show what you mean.
+Later on, if he drops a bird before delivering it to you, correct him by putting the bird back in his mouth, closing his jaw, and saying “hold.”

-It is very important that your dog understands what you are asking him to do, so be very clear with instructions.
-Always use the same tone while giving commands, and keep them short.
-Once the command is learned, you should stop giving praise; the dog needs to do the work for the sake of working.
-Hunting dogs must be held to stringent behavior rules because they may actually face danger in the field; if they misunderstand your direction, or fail to listen, it could cost their lives.
+It’s crucial that your dog understands exactly what you’re asking him to do, so be clear with your instructions.
+Always use the same tone when giving commands and keep them short.
+Once the command is learned, stop giving praise—your dog needs to do the work for the sake of working.
+Hunting dogs must adhere to stringent behavior rules, as they may face danger in the field.
+If they misunderstand your directions or fail to listen, it could cost their lives.

-Training hunting dogs is a form of art.
-Time, patience, and consistent training are very important parts of successful training, and the best trainers know that there are no shortcuts to training a good hunting dog.
-For those of us who get to see a good hunting dog and handler team in action, the teamwork between dog and man is something we will not soon forget.
-A bond like that can help to explain why dog is, and always will be “man’s best friend.”
+Training hunting dogs is an art form.
+Time, patience, and consistent training are essential for success, and the best trainers know that there are no shortcuts to developing a good hunting dog.
+For those of us who get to witness a well-trained hunting dog and handler in action, the teamwork between dog and man is unforgettable.
+A bond like that helps explain why a dog is, and always will be, “man’s best friend.”

 Share: